-“Home safe and well” is the Highways England fresh new approach to health, safety and wellbeing improvement.
+“Home safe and well” is the National Highways fresh new approach to health, safety and wellbeing improvement.
 Our vision of ‘No-one should be harmed when travelling or working on the strategic road network’ is summed up in this simple phrase; we want everyone who works with us and everyone who travels on our network to get home safe and well to the people they love and the things that they love doing.
 The approach is inclusive and aimed at customers, employees and supply chain with a focus on ownership and outcomes.
 This requires fresh thinking and innovative approaches towards health, safety and wellbeing across the industry.

 We’ve come a long way since 2015, when our five-year safety plan was first published.
 The five-year plan provided a strong foundation from which to learn and improve as our industry adapted to new challenges.
 Home, safe and well takes this one step further; it is more than a set of actions, it is an approach marbled through everything we do.

 Our Company and Directorate Plans

 These plans are owned by National Highways Executive Team and overseen by our Board.
 They are less prescriptive, more collaborative ways of working.
 They encourage each area of our business, our supply chain partners and every individual, to define and own their own commitment to getting everyone home safe and well.

 We have taken a collaborative approach from the start, involving a range of people from inside and outside our organisation.
 It was important to do this to ensure that the way we go about managing health, safety and wellbeing in National Highways reflects the unique issues we face.
 Together, we looked at our performance since 2015 and identified six focus areas that are critical to how we will go about improving health, safety and wellbeing for our employees, supply chain and our customers.

 The Six Focus Areas